 An evidence review looked at the safety and efficacy of Tenofovir alefenamide (TAF) compared to tenofovir disoproxil fumarate (TDF).
-These are used in combination with others HIV drugs to make up combination therapies.
-The evidence review also looked at drug pricing.
+It also looked at drug pricing.

 After reviewing evidence from research, the policy concludes two main things.

 - 1. That TAF, when used as part of ART, is as effective as TDF-based treatment. - 2.
 TAF appears to have a lower risk of kidney and bone side effects in the short term although long term data is not available.